 - Use the Transparency slider to reduce the opacity of the selected layer, revealing underlying features.

 Use the Swipe tool to interactively hide the selected layer and reveal content hidden beneath it.
-To deactivate swipe, on the Map tab, click the Explore button or another tool.
+Once you click the Swipe tool, it becomes the active tool.
+To deactivate, swipe, click the Map tab, and click the Explore tool or another tool.

 The Drawing options enable you to control the display of feature layers by adjusting the symbology, masking options, display filters, and import symbology from another layer.